arpan52/Randomising-IxT-combinations-to-patients/README.md

 # Randomising-IxT-Combinations-to-Patients

-This repository contains the source R code for all simulations conducted in the paper:
+This repository contain the source R codes for all simulations conducted in the paper:

 **_Orthogonal factorial designs for trials of therapist-delivered interventions: Randomising intervention–therapist combinations to patients_**